EHR Data 101

 Deep Dives I: Core Domains

-Common challenges in utilizing demographic, procedure, and diagnosis data within EHRs.
-Nuances and details that are frequently encountered in these domains, including the differentiation between ordered and performed procedures, and different types of diagnosis record.
+This section will address common challenges in utilizing demographic, procedure, and diagnosis data within EHRs, including the differentiation between ordered and performed procedures, and different types of diagnosis records.

 Module 3